CarsonBull/CambiaTakeHome/README.md

 handles all of the scenarios in the Gherkins feature file.

 ##### Running Tests:
-To run the unit test, change the docker CMD to be
+To run the unit test change the docker CMD to be:
 'CMD ["python3" , "-m", "unittest", "test_csvSorter.py"]